UggoPrince/project-management-landing-page/README.md

 `npm start` to start the server

-and visit `localhost:3000` to view the page
+And visit `localhost:3000` to view the page

 Alternatively visit this link to view the page: https://pm-landing-page.vercel.app/